santarini/options-data/README.md

 ###### optionsFull.py

-This is the first full working version.
-It finds call, put or both pricing data for a <u>single</u> ticker at a time.
+This is the first full independent working version.
+It finds call, put or both pricing data for a <b>single</b> ticker at a time.
+It also prompts you at every step of the process.

 ###### optionsFullMass.py

-This is the first full mass working version.
+This is the first full mass independent working version.
 Whereas <a href="https://github.com/santarini/options-data/blob/master/optionsFull.py">optionsFull.py</a> finds option data for a single ticker and prompts you ever step of the way, <a href="https://github.com/santarini/options-data/blob/master/optionsFullMass.py">optionsFullMass.py</a> can take in several tickers and gives you the option data for all available dates.
 It was intended to be used for a greater number of tickers.

 ###### optionsdata.py